SebGTx/GameserverControl/README.md

 - Rotate log after the game server shutdown
 - Get log from the web service
 - Support wildcard in logs parameter if the log filename change every time you launch the game server
-- Develop the PHP app for the NAS that can start the computer with WOL and control the game server thru the web service
+- Develop the PHP application for the NAS that can start the computer with WOL and control the game server thru the web service

 And maybe:
 - Implement SSL web service
 - Implement authenticated web service

 ## What support can i give you:
-- None, do it yourself :-)
+- None, do it yourself :grin:

 _I'm French but this application was entirely developed in English.
 Why?
 Do i really need to answer this question?_
 _I'm sorry if my English make your eyes bleed when you read it, you are welcome to correct my work if you want._